Cultural Equipment

 5 Apply

-You are required to answer the four narrative questions with as much details as possible for your project.
+You are required to answer the five narrative questions.
 In addition, we will not consider your application without the materials listed here.
-We strongly recommend assembling them before you login and begin your application, and encourage you to call or email us with any questions as you work on these materials.
+We strongly recommend assembling them before you login and begin your application and encourage you to call or email us with any questions as you work on these materials.

 IRS 990 Information in your Organization Profile